-We love planning events at Tate so we were delighted to catch up with Rebecca Evans, Head of Event Planning, to talk about the reopening of the galleries, virtual site visits, new safety measures for events and some exciting new event opportunities.
+We love planning events at Tate so we were delighted to catch up with Rebecca Evans, Head of Event Planning.
+We talked about the reopening of the galleries, virtual site visits, new safety measures for events and some exciting new event opportunities.

 In conversation with Rebecca, Head of Event Planning at Tate

-The teams across Tate have been working hard over the last few months and since reopening to make the gallery as safe as possible for visitors.
-All our sites are operating at a reduced capacity to allow for social distancing and we have developed a new ticketing system for both the free displays and paid exhibitions.
-Each exhibition has a set one-way route for guests to follow which allows them to safely explore the gallery and exhibition or collection display of their choice.
-We have a limited number of our cafés and catering outlets open so guests can still experience all the wonderful food and drinks Tate Eats has to offer, including our pizza container and bar on the North Landscape which is a perfect spot on a sunny day!
+The teams across Tate have been working hard over lockdown and since reopening to make the gallery as safe as possible for visitors.
+All our sites are operating at a reduced capacity to allow for social distancing.
+In addition, we have developed a new ticketing system for both the free displays and paid exhibitions.
+Each exhibition has a set one-way route for guests to follow which allows them to safely explore the gallery.
+We have a limited number of our catering outlets open so guests can still experience all the wonderful food and drinks Tate Eats has to offer.
+These include our pizza container and bar on the North Landscape.
+This is a perfect spot on a sunny day!

 How have things changed for you and the events team, are you still working from home and are you available for site visits?

-Our events team very quickly adapted to the new way of working and have all been able to work effectively from home, although we very much miss being in the galleries.
-We have launched virtual tours which have been hugely successful in lieu of not being able to access the gallery for physical site visits.
-We are encouraging our clients to have virtual site visits where possible and conducting site visits out of hours when needed.
-We have also been working very closely with one of our fantastic production companies, Event Concept, to create new floor plans of all our event spaces so we can help clients visualise how their event will look.
-The new floor plans also help clients visualise how social distancing can work with their events.
+Our events team quickly adapted to the new way of working and have all been able to work effectively from home.
+We very much miss being in the galleries though.
+We have launched virtual tours.
+These have been hugely successful in lieu of not being able to access the gallery for physical site visits.
+We're encouraging our clients to have virtual site visits where possible.
+In addition, we have been conducting site visits out of hours when needed.
+We have also been working very closely with one of our fantastic production companies, Event Concept.
+We have been creating new floor plans of all our event spaces so we can help clients visualise how their event will look.
+The new floor plans also helps clients visualise how social distancing can work with their events.
 Our new digital tools and floor plans are making it easier for everyone to plan their events remotely whilst working from home.

 You’ve been incredibly busy working with your suppliers to ensure you can hold events safely when restrictions are lifted.
 Can you tell us more about your plans for this?